intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 Note: If `environment.tar.gz` is not under the same directory with script.py, we should modify its path in `--archives` in the running command below.

 ## Yarn Client
-When running programs with `bigdl-submit`, we need,
+When running programs with `bigdl-submit`, we need:
-### Make sure the `cluster_mode` of OrcaContext should be `spark-submit`.
-### Set the Python environment as the Pyhon location on the dirver node.
+* Set the Python environment as the Pyhon location on the dirver node.
+For `yarn-client` mode, the Spark driver is running on local and it will use the Python interpreter in the current active conda environment.
 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # python location on driver
 ```
-For `yarn-client` mode, the Spark driver is running on local and it will use the Python interpreter in the current active conda environment.
-### Set the `archives` argument to the location of the Conda archive.
+* Set the `archives` argument to the location of the Conda archive, which will be upload to remote clusters(i.e. HDFS) and distributed between all executors.
 ```bash
 --archives environment.tar.gz#environment
 ```
-The Conda archive will be upload to remote cluster (i.e. HDFS) and allocated across executors.
-### Set the executor Python environment to the location in the Conda archive.
+* Set the executor Python environment to the location in the Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive.
 ```bash
 PYSPARK_PYTHON=environment/bin/python
 ```
-Executors will use the Python interpreter and relevant libraries in the conda archive.

 Now, let's submit and execute a BigDL program with the following script:
 ```bash